LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 #### Global entities

 Global entities are automatically detected by the system, so you don’t have to add them manually.
-Global entities include things like POSTAL_CODE, where enumerating the full list would be difficult, and STREET, where predefining a format would be impossible.
+Global entities include keywords like POSTAL_CODE, where enumerating the full list would be difficult, and STREET, where predefining a format would be impossible.

 Global entities include:

 | Entity | Description | Example |
 | --- | --- | --- |